 I launched Carolyn’s Nonprofit Blog on WordPress in 2011.
-Guests from more than 200 nations have visited its pages (organic reach).
-I do not pay to boost or buy followers on my platforms.
+Visitors from more than 100 nations visit annually.

 All content is written and posted by me (and if not, credit is given where it is due).

 - Social media platform creation and management, and live reporting of special events (conferences, lectures, meetings, receptions, fairs and more), are activities I enjoy.
 Each platform is unique.
 I do not use “auto-posting” services because I find each platform is unique enough to merit individual consideration and handling prior to posting.

 - I weave together postings on Facebook, Instagram, LinkedIn, Pinterest, Tumblr and more.
 I try to strengthen interest in my posts by incorporating links and photos.
 I have managed the Twitter feed of @cclatx as a volunteer since 2017, but I no longer have a personal account on the platform (but I know how to use it well).

 - I believe in social media stewardship and supportive nonprofit communication at all levels.

 - A master’s degree in art history has given me a good sense of visual presentation.
 I strive to make my subjects look as attractive as possible, unless another purpose has been requested (humorous and the like).
 I normally inform my posting and blogging with a positive, “development” mindset.
 I also enjoy making the common individual look “iconic.”
 Humble humans are a favorite subject.

 - I use an iPhone (and a portable charger if needed for reporting lengthy assignments).
 I can “live” report and post immediately, or save imagery for review and refining later.
 I maintain a cool head even in raucous situations, allowing me to post quickly.
 For some reason, I “blend in” with crowds fairly well and can take photos and videos without being noticed (or feared, smiles).
 I am a friendly social media reporter.